Side effects of a brain tumour

-Brain tumours may cause effects that can have an impact on your quality of life.
+Brain tumours may cause side effects which can have an impact on your quality of life.
 They can affect different parts of the brain which control different functions.
-This means that the effects of a brain tumour you may experience depends on the location, its size and its aggressiveness.
+This means that the effects of a brain tumour you may experience depend on the location, its size and its aggressiveness.

-A brain tumour can cause difficulties with understanding language, expressing language or both.
+A brain tumour can cause difficulties with understanding or expressing language, or both.

-Depression can be triggered by the diagnosis of a brain tumour, as an effect of treatment or by the impact on daily life.
+Depression can be triggered by a diagnosis, treatment or by the impact on daily life.

-Brain tumours and their treatments can affect thinking skills, which may make some aspects of daily life difficult.
+Brain tumours and treatments can affect thinking skills, making aspects of daily life difficult.

-Up to 60% of brain tumour patients will experience a seizure at least once during the course of their illness.
+Up to 60% of brain tumour patients will experience a seizure at least once.

-It is estimated that over half of children who are treated for a brain tumour will have a learning difficulty of some sort.
+It’s estimated that over half of children with a brain tumour will experience a learning difficulty.

-Around 28% of people with a brain tumour report a vision problem, find out about sight problems and tips for coping.
+Around 28% of people with a brain tumour report a vision problem, find out about sight problems.

 Our closed Facebook groups are a great place to connect with other people affected by a brain tumour and share your experiences.